-Some of their all-day breakfast menu signatures include the Truffle Mushroom Cream Croissant ($17) and Stout Glazed Bacon French Toast ($19), with their Pandan Pancakes (from $15) being another crowd favourite.
+Some of their all-day breakfast menu signatures include the Rosti w/ Cheesy Sausage ($20) and Stout Glazed Bacon French Toast ($20), with their Pandan Pancakes (from $15) being another crowd favourite.

 Address: 462 Crawford Lane, #01-63, Singapore 190462

 This place is a hidden gem, located within the maze of private clinics at Novena Medical Clinic.
-As the name suggests, the coffee here is heavenly, but don’t knock their menu — some of the favourites include the Cajun Shrimps and Scrambled Eggs Bruschetta ($14.80), Big Ristrettos ($15.80) and Buttermilk Pancakes with Streaky Bacons and Eggs ($13.80).
+Don’t let the rebrand fool you – it’s the same restaurant, and the coffee here is as heavenly as always.
+But don’t knock their menu — some of the favourites include the Cajun Shrimps and Scrambled Eggs Bruschetta, Big Ristrettos and Buttermilk Pancakes with Streaky Bacons and Eggs.